eladshoham1/Android_Final_Project/README.md

 ### About The Project

 Run Tracker is a running application for android devices developed by Elad Shoham for android course final project. <br />
-The application allow to register as a user and start tracking his runs and seeing the general statistics about all runs and the history of each run individually. <br />
+The application allow you to register as a user and start tracking your runs and seeing the general statistics about all runs and the history of each run individually. <br />
 In addition, there is an option to add friends to the app and compete with them in statistics to determine who runs more, who is faster, who burns more calories, etc ... <br />